mariuszm/ng-devstack/README.md

 ## Additional info

+All styles (as well as scripts and templates) added to `src/app/` and `src/common/` should be included to the project automatically - except to `src/sass/` folder.
+Files put into `src/sass/` must be manually imported in `src/sass/main.scss` file (you may want to set custom order for loading your styles).
+If files located in `src/sass/` are not imported in `src/sass/main.scss`, they will not work!

 Vendor files downloaded with Bower can be added to project by editing `'vendor_files'` section in `config.json` file.
+The rest of this file should remain unchanged.

 If you would like to enable AngularJS HTML5 mode, you have to uncomment 2 lines in `src/app/app.js` and `server.js`: